Winter Mental Well-being

 Rest: Protect Sleep and Recharge

 Changes in daylight can disrupt sleep cycles, and holiday stress can make it harder to wind down.
-Keeping a journal next to your bed to write down stressors if they pop up in your mind and to write 3-5 things you are thankful for before going to sleep.
+Keep a journal next to your bed to write down stressors if they pop up in your mind and write 3-5 things you are thankful for before going to sleep.

 Quality sleep is one of the best gifts you can give yourself.